solo-fsw/opensesame4_plugin_markers/readme.md

     ![markers_send](/opensesame_plugins/markers_os4/markers_os4_send/markers_os4_send_large.png)

 ### OpenSesame in Conda environment
 When using OpenSesame that was installed in a Conda environment, the plugin should be installed in that environment.
 When you use different environments, the plugin needs to be installed in each of the environments.
+The plugin is not installed per user, therefore, do not use the `--user` flag when installing the plugin with `pip install`.

 - Make sure Git is installed.